NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __Mutation Frequency__:
     * Gene/mutation sets created from the tables in the Mutation Frequency tool will now contain the expected genes/mutations even if the cohort has Available Data filters or Biospecimen filters. <!--SV-2314-->
     * Users will no longer be able to create several cohorts in quick succession from Mutation Frequency without waiting for previous actions to be completed. <!--PEAR-1922-->
+* __OncoMatrix__:
+    * Made OncoMatrix react to divide-by term edits from the label click menu.
+    * Fixed the continuous term scale for density plots.
+* __Gene Expression Clustering__:
+    * Fixed the continuous term scale for density plots.
+* __Sequence Reads__:
+    * The tool now displays the correct number of available BAM files when a cohort filter is in use.
+* __Cohort MAF__:
+    * Added the "tumor_bam_uuid" column.
+* Limited the CSS reset to avoid conflict with embedder styles, by using scoped normalize CSS rules.
+* Fixed conflicting CSS that can alter portal styling.
 * Fixed an issue where __Sample Sheet__ downloads can be incomplete due to missing sample type information. <!--PEAR-1972-->
 * Addressed an issue where changes to default filters in the __Cohort Builder__ and the __Repository__ may not be reflected after a release. <!--PEAR-1960-->
 * The __Query Expressions__ section now correctly displays a maximum of 3 rows by default.
 Additionally, the button to display more than 3 rows at a time is enabled only when the cohort query exceeds 3 rows. <!--PEAR-1578-->